neondatabase/website/content/docs/extensions/pg_embedding.md

 ### Create an HNSW index

 To optimize search behavior, you can add an HNSW index.
 To create the HNSW index on your vector column, use a `CREATE INDEX` statement as shown in the following examples.
-The `pg_embedding` extension supports indexes for use with Euclidean, Cosine, and Manhattan distance metrics.
+The `pg_embedding` extension supports indexes for use with Euclidean, cosine, and Manhattan distance metrics.
 You must ensure that your search query syntax matches the index that you define.
 You will notice in the query examples below that each distance metric has a specific operator (`<->`, `<=>`, and `<~>`).

 Euclidean (L2) distance index: